 and evaluation-level questions from Chapter 1.
 Application and analysis level questions from Chapter 2 and Chapter 3 foundational level questions.

-This process is continued throughout the program.
-It is worthwhile to point out that problem-solving experience begins on day 2.
-In order to be successful, students must learn to integrate learning and not compartmentalize.
-Students are progressing with a solid foundation upon which to build further learning.
-Students also take a more active role in this type of learning which results in greater retention.
-Finally, because lessons are taught using cases and scenarios, the question of “When are we ever going to need this information?” is readily answered.
+This process continues throughout the program.
+It is important to note that problem-solving experience starts on day 2.
+To succeed, students must learn to integrate their knowledge instead of compartmentalizing it.
+They are building on a solid foundation that allows for further learning.
+Additionally, students take a more active role in this type of learning, which leads to better retention.
+Finally, because lessons are taught through cases and scenarios, the question like “When are we ever going to need this information?” is easily answered.

 If you would like to learn more about progressive testing and how to implement this concept, please schedule a Meet with an Educator training session.